gradio-app/gradio/guides/06_client-libraries/01_getting-started-with-the-python-client.md

      - [Textbox] value_0: str (value)
 ```

-This shows us that we have 1 API endpoint in this space, and shows us how to use the API endpoint to make a prediction: we should call the `.predict()` method, providing a parameter `input_audio` of type `str`, which is a `filepath or URL`.
+This shows us that we have 1 API endpoint in this space, and shows us how to use the API endpoint to make a prediction: we should call the `.predict()` method (which we will explore below), providing a parameter `input_audio` of type `str`, which is a `filepath or URL`.

-We should also provide the `api_name='/predict'` argument.
-Although this isn't necessary if a Gradio app has a single named endpoint, it does allow us to call different endpoints in a single app if they are available.
+We should also provide the `api_name='/predict'` argument to the `predict()` method.
+Although this isn't necessary if a Gradio app has only 1 named endpoint, it does allow us to call different endpoints in a single app if they are available.
 If an app has unnamed API endpoints, these can also be displayed by running `.view_api(all_endpoints=True)`.

 ### Making a prediction